CoReBench/CoRe/readme.md

 This runs all the experiments that ask the model to predict trace and generates responses in the `CoRe/response` folder.

-To run experiments with source enumeration task (with CoRe Lite):
+To run experiments with source enumeration task (with CoRe Lite, data points with `category="trace"`):

 ```bash
 python run.py \